Group performance July-September 2022

 The warrants have been allotted and purchased by employees at market conditions.
 The market value has been determined using the Black & Scholes option valuation model.

 If a warrant holder’s employment ceases, Boule has the right of first refusal and may choose to exercise that right.
 The Board has decided to exercise the right of first refusal regarding former employees who purchased warrants in the 2019 program, and 110,638 warrants have accordingly been repurchased since allotment.
 There are no restrictions on transferring warrants in the programs.

 |Outstanding programs||CEO||Key employees||Total||Corresponding shares||Proportion of total no. of shares||Exercise price||Exercise period|

 The Board of Directors and the CEO certify that this interim report provides a true and fair view of the operations, financial position and earnings of the Parent Company and the Group and describes the material risks and uncertainties faced by the Parent Company and the other Group companies.

 Boule Diagnostics AB

-On the basis of our review, nothing has come to our attention that causes us to believe that the interim report was not, in all material aspects, prepared for the Group's part in accordance with IAS 34 and the Annual Accounts Act and, in the case of the parent company, the Annual Accounts Act.
+Based on our review, nothing has come to our attention that causes us to believe that the interim report is not prepared, in all material respects, in accordance with IAS 34 and the Swedish Annual Accounts Act, regarding the Group, and with the Swedish Annual Accounts Act, regarding the Parent Company.

 Öhrlings PricewaterhouseCoopers AB